-Google just about breaks them when they start looking for who could help them through the e-learning development process.
+Google just about breaks them when they start looking for who could help them through the e-learning content development process.
+Try googling it.
+How to create online courses?
+How to create training online?
+How to create and sell online training?
+The possible solutions are endless.
+Where do you start?

-Depending on which avenue you choose, you’re looking at a range of professionals that can help in creating content and be perfect to guide you through the maze, but it really depends on what you actually need, and what your existing skill set is like.
+Depending on which avenue you choose, you’re looking at a range of professionals that can help in creating content and guide you through the maze, but it really depends on what you actually need, and what your existing skill set is like.

 And believe me when I say you can waste a WHOLE HEAP OF TIME, energy and money doing things that you really shouldn’t be even attempting.
 Tasks that professionals have spent years perfecting, that you think – oh, can’t be THAT hard, I don’t have to spend money on someone to do THAT surely?

 Having said that, with so many professionals in the field that can help you, it’s so tricky to figure out which skills you need and in which order.
-You’ll also get completely different outcomes depending on who you turn to for assistance in creating your online course, workshop or VIP Mastermind series.
+You’ll also get completely different outcomes depending on who you turn to for assistance.
 It’s overwhelming enough to be wading through the amount of work it’s going to take to get your content off the ground, into a course, and out into the world without having to also figure out which expert you need to help you through the process as well.

-I’m going to run through the five different types of course development professionals that you can approach if you need help getting your ideas from the sparkly idea into creating content for a fully-fledged course that’s earning you money.
+I’m going to run through the five different types of course development professionals that you can approach if you need help getting your ideas from your hard-drive into a fully-fledged online (or face to face) learning experience.

 So!
 Which professionals do you think you need when creating quality content?